-Critical Accounting Policies
+Critical Accounting Estimates

-The preparation of financial statements in conformity with generally accepted accounting principles requires the appropriate application of certain accounting policies, many of which require us to make estimates and assumptions about future events and their impact on amounts reported in our financial statements and related notes.
+The preparation of financial statements in conformity with U.S. GAAP requires the appropriate application of certain accounting policies, which require us to make estimates and assumptions about future events and their impact on amounts reported in our financial statements and related notes.
 Since future events and their impact cannot be determined with certainty, the actual results will inevitably differ from our estimates.
 Such differences could be material to the financial statements.

-We believe our selection and application of accounting policies, and the estimates inherently required therein, is reasonable.
-These accounting policies and estimates are periodically reevaluated, and adjustments are made when facts and circumstances dictate a change.
+We believe application of accounting policies, and the estimates inherently required therein, are reasonable.
+These accounting policies and estimates, including those related to inventory, long-lived assets, goodwill and revenue recognition, are reevaluated on an ongoing basis, and adjustments are made when facts and circumstances dictate a change.
 Historically, we have found our application of accounting policies to be appropriate, and actual results have not differed materially from those determined using necessary estimates.

-Our accounting policies and use of estimates are discussed in and should be read in conjunction with the annual consolidated financial statements and notes included in our annual report on Form 10-K, as filed with the Securities and Exchange Commission on March 13, 2008, which includes audited consolidated financial statements for our 2007, 2006 and 2005 fiscal years.
-We have identified certain critical accounting policies which are described below.
+Our critical accounting policies and estimates are discussed in and should be read in conjunction with our annual report on Form 10-K, as filed with the Securities and Exchange Commission on March 19, 2009, which includes audited consolidated financial statements for our 2008, 2007 and 2006 fiscal years.
+There have been no material changes to the critical accounting policies and estimates disclosed in the 2008 Form 10-K.